Fantasy football 2018: The do-not-draft list

 Derrick Henry, RB, Titans (ADP: 39 | me: 68)

 If Cook has a Murray problem, Henry has a major Dion Lewis problem.
-Especially in PPR formats, given that Lewis figures to get the lions’ share of the passing-downs work.
+Especially in PPR formats, given that Lewis figures to get the lion’s share of the passing-downs work.

 As for the early-downs work, sure, that should go mostly to Henry, but Lewis was pretty good last year at running between the tackles with the Patriots.
-Henry, meanwhile, wasn’t particularly good at running anywhere late last season; take away a 156-yard effort against the porous Chiefs defense in the playoffs, and he averaged 2.3 yards on 63 carries over his final five games, including a 28-yard postseason effort at New England.
+Henry, meanwhile, wasn’t particularly good at running anywhere late last season; take away a 156-yard effort against the porous Chiefs defense in the playoffs and he averaged 2.3 yards on 63 carries over his final five games, including a 28-yard postseason effort at New England.
 Henry did show big-play ability at other points along the way, but that could indicate that he’s too much of a boom-or-bust player to be going in the early fourth round, ahead of more stable options.

 [Use these tiers to ace your draft]